adbar/trafilatura/README.rst

 Features
 --------

--  URLs, HTML files or parsed HTML trees are given as input, the result of processing can be in plain text or XML format.
+-  URLs, HTML files or parsed HTML trees given as input
--  Main text and comments can be targeted separately.
--  Formatting elements and the structure of the page are preserved (paragraphs, titles, lists, quotes, code, line breaks), which can be used for further processing.
+-  Formatting elements and the structure of the page are preserved (paragraphs, titles, lists, quotes, code, line breaks), which can be used for further processing
+-  Main text and comments can be targeted separately
+-  Result in plain text (newlines and lists preserved) or XML format (with source and structure)

 Because it relies on `lxml <http://lxml.de/>`_, trafilatura is comparatively fast.
 It is also robust, as the additional generic `jusText algorithm <http://corpus.tools/wiki/Justext>`_ is used as a backup solution.

-*Work in progress*, currently experimental features:
+Work in progress, currently experimental features:

 -  [x] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
 -  [x] Language detection on the extracted content
--  [ ] XML output compatible with the recommendations of the `Text Encoding Initiative <https://tei-c.org/>`_
+-  [-] XML output compatible with the recommendations of the `Text Encoding Initiative <https://tei-c.org/>`_
 -  [ ] Preservation of in-line text formatting (bold, italic, etc.)